Does Vinegar Remove Paint? (From Different Surfaces)

 Mix Equal Parts of Vinegar With Water

-Contrary to people’s beliefs, you shouldn’t boil vinegar before mixing it with water to increase its potency.
-That’s because the acetic acid in the vinegar will evaporate while being heated.
+Note: Contrary to people’s beliefs, don’t boil vinegar before mixing it with water to increase its potency.
+The acetic acid in the vinegar will evaporate if heated.

 Dip A Clean Rag In The Solution